EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * Explicit connection identifiers C_U, C_V chosen by U and V, respectively, enabling the recipient to find the protocol state.

+* Transcript hashes TR_2, TR_3, TR_4 used for key derivation and as additional authenticated data.

 * Computationally independent keys derived from the ECDH shared secret and used for encryption of different messages.

 * Verification of a common preferred cipher suite (AEAD algorithm, ECDH algorithm, ECDH curve, signature algorithm):